ietf-wg-asdf/SDF/sdf.md

 are not powerful enough to describe, for instance, the effect of null values given with the sdfRef to remove members of JSON objects from the referenced target.
-Nonetheless, the syntaxes also give the syntax of the sdfRef itself, which vanishes during the resolution.
+Nonetheless, the syntaxes also give the syntax of the sdfRef itself, which vanishes during the resolution; in many cases therefore even merge-patch inputs will validate with these formal syntaxes.

 Given the example ({{example1}}), and the following definition: